 Creek and wetland habitats are important for a range of aquatic species such as eels, long necked tortoises, yabbies, native fish and a range of frog species.
-Growling Grass Frogs, which are considered a nationally threatened species, have been identified in Moreland at various locations, including JP Fawkner Reserve, Jacana Wetlands and suspected in areas along the Westbreen Creek.
+Growling Grass Frogs, which are considered a nationally threatened species, have been identified in Merri-bek at various locations, including JP Fawkner Reserve, Jacana Wetlands and suspected in areas along the Westbreen Creek.

-The large tracts of natural grassy woodland and grassland areas, particularly in the northern part of the municipality provide critical habitat for larger mammals such as Eastern Grey

-Kangaroos and Swamp Wallabies.
+The large tracts of natural grassy woodland and grassland areas, particularly in the northern part of the municipality provide critical habitat for larger mammals such as Eastern Grey Kangaroos and Swamp Wallabies.
 There have been a number of sightings of Echidnas and Platypus along the Merri and Edgars Creeks suggesting they are making good use of restored habitat.
 Nocturnal animals such as possums, bat and predatory bird species are also present throughout the municipality.
+The Grey-Headed Flying-Fox, which, although not endemic to Merri-bek, foragers in Merri-bek from camps along the Yarra River and is listed as a vulnerable species under the EPBC Act 1999.

 Often least considered are the smaller animal life such as insects.
 These play a critical role in the pollination of both indigenous and non-indigenous (such as food) plant species and are an important food source for larger animals such as birds and bats.
-Indigenous vegetation, particularly flowering species, provide important food and habitat for a large range of insects from butterflies to beetles.
+Indigenous vegetation, particularly flowering species, provide important food and habitat for a large range of insects from butterflies to bees and beetles.

-The Australian Butterfly Conservation group identify over a quarter of Australia's butterfly species use native grasses as their hosts and at least 13 species use Kangaroo Grass (Themeda triandra), a key constituent of the grasslands which once covered much of Moreland's landscape.
-The endangered Golden Sun Moth (Synemon plana) requires extensive grassland area for foraging and has been spotted within the Moreland area, including at the Northern Memorial Park.
+The Australian Butterfly Conservation group identify over a quarter of Australia's butterfly species use native grasses as their hosts and at least 13 species use Kangaroo Grass (Themeda triandra), a key constituent of the grasslands which once covered much of Merribek's landscape.
+The endangered Golden Sun Moth (Synemon plana) requires extensive grassland area for foraging and has been spotted within the Merri-bek area, including at the Northern Memorial Park.

-3 Why is a Nature Plan important in Moreland?
+3 Why is a Nature Plan important in Merribek?